 - Passport or ID-card issuing country.

-Once you’ve sent us the information required to apply and get the Mount Teide Permit allowing you access the Mount Teide summit, we will get the Teide National Park permit especially for you, because of licensed guides as your guide have own pool of permits they can receive and these permits are not available for the general visitors or guides.
+Once you’ve sent us the information required to apply and get the permit allowing you access the Mount Teide summit, we will get the Teide National Park permit especially for you, because of licensed guides as your guide have own pool of permits they can receive and these permits are not available for the general visitors or guides.
 Please, remember, you will need to present your ID or passport on-site together with the Pico del Teide access permit.
 Your guide will hold your Mt Teide permit, so you just need to take your passport or ID-card with you.
 Mount Teide permits may not be obtainable on certain days, so in this case, you will be offered an alternative tour date within the period of your stay in Tenerife.

 You are hiking in a company of a highly experienced guide and it’s the guide who decides what route is taken to climb Mount Teide on a certain day.
 As you already know the Mount Teide possesses two peaks - the Pico Viejo or Old Peak and the Pico del Teide, the highest peak.
 There are two Teide walking routes and our route to the summit lays through the Old Peak, so you will conquer both peaks on the same day.
 This is quite a nonstandard route because the majority of hikers going up from the Northside through the Montana Blanca which is shorter but offers fewer views.
 In most of the cases, we hike the route through the Old Peak, if weather conditions allow us.
 The only cases the guide could decide to resign from the Mount Teide hike, is if the weather conditions are not good enough and too dangerous.
 The route through the Old Peak offers better visibility and better weather.